Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: April 16 meeting update
+Last changed: April 24, 2026 copyedits

 News Sources